Top board leaders resign after deadly Texas power outages

 As governor, Abbott picks the commissioners of the Public Utility Commission that oversees ERCOT.
 The selection of “unaffiliated” ERCOT board members — like most of those who are resigning — must be approved by the PUC.

-According to tax filings from 2018, Cramton received $87,000 in compensation and worked an average of five hours a week.
-Bulger got $65,250 and worked an average of eight hours a week.
-Three others on the board at the time were paid between $92,600 and $100,100, though it was not immediately known how many hours they worked.
-ERCOT valued Magness’ total compensation that year at $883,264.
+According to tax filings from 2018, Cramton received USD 87,000 in compensation and worked an average of five hours a week.
+Bulger got USD 65,250 and worked an average of eight hours a week.
+Three others on the board at the time were paid between USD 92,600 and USD 100,100, though it was not immediately known how many hours they worked.
+ERCOT valued Magness' total compensation that year at USD 883,264.

 After ERCOT removed board members' information from the website, Magness conceded it was public information in a call last week with reporters but did not describe the nature of the threats.